Fakamoto/blog/docs/posts/testgorilla.md

 It was a bit annoying when, after being invited to complete an assessment at TestGorilla for a Python AI Developer role I applied for—where the job description emphasized:

-> Python, FastAPI, LLMs, OpenAI, Embeddings, RAG, Function-calling, structured output, Fine-tuning (you know, the usual Python AI role)—
+> Python, FastAPI, LLMs, OpenAI, Embeddings, RAG, Function-calling, structured output, Fine-tuning (you know, the usual Python AI role)

-I realized the test was focused for Machine Learning rather than Applied AI… But I decided to go along with it anyway.
+I realized the test was focused on Machine Learning rather than Applied AI… But I decided to go along with it anyway.

 One of the first questions was the following: